; Advocacy - Family and Domestic Violence Support and Accommodation - City of Wanneroo

 • A FDV One Stop Hub providing support and wrap-around services located in the northern suburbs of the City of Wanneroo

-The City of Wanneroo (the City) is one of the fastest growing local government authorities (LGA) in Western Australia (WA), with a population of 229,438 and a forecast of 437,016 by 2046.
-Couples with children make up 39% of City households, a rate higher than Greater Perth (32%).
-Local service providers have advised that there is unmet need for supported crisis accommodation, short term refuge and medium-term transitional accommodation services in the northern suburbs for people at risk of, or experiencing, family and domestic violence.
-Changing economic factors such as a shortage in housing supply and the cost of living are highlighting concerns around increasing risk factors for, and incidents of, family and domestic violence.
+The City of Wanneroo (the City) is one of the fastest growing local government areas (LGA) in WA, in 2024 the City’s resident population is 235,994 people and is forecast to reach 437,016 by 20461.
+Couples with children make up 39% of households; 7% higher than Greater Perth.
+Changing economic factors such as housing shortages and the cost of living are highlighting concerns around increasing risk factors for, and incidents of, family and domestic violence.

 Priorities under the The Path to Safety: Western Australia’s WA Strategy to Reduce Family and Domestic Violence 2020- 2030 include ensuring victim-survivors and their dependents have immediate access to place-based FDV services and connecting perpetrators with interventions to support accountability and behaviour change.
-The Strategy identifies Aboriginal women and women from culturally and linguistically diverse backgrounds, amongst others, as being at greater risk of FDV1.
-The City’s population is diverse with 40% born overseas and 2% identifying as Aboriginal and Torres Strait Islander, highlighting the need culturally appropriate services tailored to diverse needs.
+The Strategy identifies Aboriginal women and women from culturally and linguistically diverse backgrounds, amongst others, as being at greater risk of FDV3.
+The City’s population is diverse with 40% born overseas and 2% identifying as Aboriginal and Torres Strait Islander (increasing to 4-5% in some suburbs), highlighting the need for culturally appropriate services tailored to diverse needs.

 Role of the City of Wanneroo